 Drill into those hardships and pain points that your ideal client is facing.
 What’s preventing them from reaching their goal right now?
 What will happen if things continue this way?
 This is why they’re looking for help.
 Spell it out with specific detail to show you understand.

 3. The resolution — Here’s where you get to the solution your business offers.
 Make the connection between the problem your ideal client is facing, and the services you can deliver.
-Pain that picture of what it’ll look like to overcome their conflict and reach that desired outcome they’ve been chasing.
+Paint that picture of what it’ll look like to overcome their conflict and reach that desired outcome they’ve been chasing.

 Making your clients the main character